davelevine/portfolio/data/posts/api-gateway.md

 ### What is an API?

-APIs, or Application Programming Interface, are at their core, just snippets of code that allow for one piece of code to interface with another.
+APIs, or Application Programming Interfaces, are at their core, just snippets of code that allow for one piece of code to interface with another.
 This allows a piece of software to interface with other software that normally would not be able to.

 For example, when an app is downloaded on a phone, the app will have an API that allows for the user to interact with the app.
 Without the API(s) in place, an OS such as Android would not necessarily be able to communicate with the app, or the experience would be degraded at best.